nihalsid/ViewAL/README.md

 |ceal| CEAL selection |
 |viewmc_kldiv_region| ViewAL selection|

-For more details, check out our paper.
+For a description of the methods, check out appendix section of the paper.

 #### Example commands